Attard: Development

 During the 1980s Attard experienced a boost in development, reflected in the large-scale construction surrounding the village center.
-However the area surrounding the church and the Sant'Anton Quarter feature a number of converted farmhouses (recognizable through their wooden doors and flat, rustic roofs) and residences built by the Knights of St John, surrounding the summer palace.
+However the area surrounding the church and the Sant'Anton Quarter features a number of converted farmhouses (recognizable through their wooden doors and flat, rustic roofs) and residences built by the Knights of St John, surrounding the summer palace.
 Attard is also the location of the St Catherine Nursing Home, one of the largest in the Maltese Islands.
 The Attard Primary School serves as a polling station during elections and like all other localities in Malta, Attard Local Council elections are held every three years.

-An increase in entertainment and commercial enterprise has seen development along Triq il-Pitkalija (Pitkalija Road) and nearby the village center, with various retail outlets catering to the village all within walking distance of St Mary's Parish Church.
+An increase in entertainment and commercial enterprise has seen development along Triq il-Pitkalija (Pitkalija Road) and near the village center, with various retail outlets catering to the village all within walking distance of St Mary's Parish Church.
 The village center is a hive of activity, especially on Sundays when residents of Attard mingle with fellow churchgoers.

-Attard celebrates the feast of the Assumption of Mary on 15 August.
-The 15 August is a national holiday on the Maltese islands.
+Attard celebrates the feast of the Assumption of Mary on 15 August, which is a national holiday on the Maltese islands.